kdeldycke/awesome-billing/readme.md

 ### Software design and implementation

-Now that you're somewhat familiar with the concepts and practive of accounting, here are some resources to help you implement that knowledge into software systems.
+Now that you're somewhat familiar with the concepts and practice of accounting, here are some resources to help you implement that knowledge into software systems.

 - [Moonpig: a billing system that doesn't suck](https://blog.plover.com/prog/Moonpig.html) - Design decisions behind a billing and accounting system.
 Key takeaway: some companies still pays by checks; do not use floats; complex customer workflows; date and time issues; mutable data.